COMET: Convolutional Dimension Interaction for Collaborative Filtering

 In summary, the main contributions of this work are: \begin{itemize} \item {We propose a novel approach COMET to capture the interaction signals for recommendation from implicit feedback.
 COMET aims to exploit the high-order interaction information among historical interactions and embedding dimensions simultaneously. } \item {We propose to enrich the representations of the target user and the target item by the learnt interaction information.
 In this way, the target user's representation and the target item's representation are dependently learnt.} \item {We conduct extensive experiments on public implicit feedback data to evaluate the performance of our proposed method.
-Experimental results show that our proposed method is able to achieve impressive result.
-Moreover, ablation studies are conducted to analyze the advantages of COMET.} \end{itemize} The rest of the paper is organized as follows: In section 2, related works are briefly reviewed.
-We then elaborate our method in Sections 3 and Section 4.
-In Section 5, we empirically evaluate our proposed method on recommendation tasks.
-We conclude our work and discuss future directions in Section 6.
+Experimental results show that our proposed method is able to achieve impressive results.
+Moreover, ablation studies are conducted to analyze the advantages of COMET.}